causiq/logary/README.md

 ## Microsoft Azure Application Insights target

-Target for [Microsoft Azure AppInsights](https://docs.microsoft.com/en-us/azure/application-insights/) logs the events as TRACE-messages.
+Target for [Microsoft Azure AppInsights](https://docs.microsoft.com/en-us/azure/application-insights/) logs the events as TRACE-messages (or Events/Metrics with a different MappingConfiguration).
 You need to set the API-key first.
 Then when you go to Azure Portal Application Insights and `Overview -> Search` you should be able to find the targets from there.
+Metrics goes to `Metrics Explorer -> Add Chart -> Custom`.
+[More info...](https://docs.microsoft.com/azure/application-insights/app-insights-create-new-resource)

 ### Configuration